 - 2 tbsp ginger fresh, minced

-- 5-6 cups chicken broth or water for vegetarian
+- 5.5 cups low sodium chicken broth or water for vegan

 Heat 1-2 tablespoons olive oil in a medium-sized stockpot over medium heat.